driver2000/gatsby-course/gatsby-bootcamp/src/posts/react.md

 date: "2019-11-08"
 ---

-In this post you'll React.
+In this post you'll learn React.